Where everything's made with love

 A hundred and some years after Jamestown, the prudish Victorians shuddered at the vulgar term "stuffing."
 They declared everyone would call it "dressing" henceforth.

-Ree Drummond, The Pioneer Woman, follows a recipe from her late mother-in-law called Thanksgiving Stuffing/Dressing, so there you have it!
+Ree Drummond, The Pioneer Woman, follows a recipe from her late mother-in-law called "Thanksgiving Stuffing/Dressing," so there you have it!
 It seems everyone is conflicted about what to call it!

 The confusion continues.
 The packaged bread mixture we use to make it is labeled "stuffing mix."
-And the instant kind you can buy in a box is called "stovetop stuffing.
-"But it's doubtful you will ever find that inside a bird.
+The instant kind you can buy in a box is labeled "stovetop stuffing."
+But it's doubtful you will ever see it inside a bird.
 Go figure.

 I always use Pepperidge Farm Classic Stuffing in the bag trimmed in blue.
 They don't pay me to say so, but there's nothing as good on the grocer's shelves—the end.